leogx9r/DiscordCrypt/README.md

     * Since messages are encrypted and the search feature relies on the ability for Discord's servers to read past messages, the search functionality will always be unavailable.
-    * If you require searching, you may send your messages in an unencrypted format by making them start with the hash ( `#` ) character.
+    * If you require searching, you may send your messages in an unencrypted format by starting
+        them with two hash characters  ( `##` ).
     * Messages also will be sent unencrypted if they begin with the forward-slash ( `/` ) character as these are also used for commands.